 Purine nucleoside phosphorylase deficiency

-Purine nucleoside phosphorylase (PNP) deficiency (MIM #613179) is a rare autosomal recessive immunodeficiency.
-It is characterized by a progressive combined immunodeficiency (table 1) and neurologic symptomatology that includes ataxia, developmental delay, and spasticity.
+Purine nucleoside phosphorylase (PNP) deficiency (MIM #613179) is a rare autosomal recessive immunodeficiency [1-3].
+It is characterized by progressive immune abnormalities ranging from severe to nonsevere combined immunodeficiency (table 1) and neurologic symptomatology that includes ataxia, developmental delay, and spasticity.
 Autoimmunity, especially autoimmune hemolytic anemia, is also frequently present.

 - Giblett ER, Ammann AJ, Wara DW, et al. Nucleoside-phosphorylase deficiency in a child with severely defective T-cell immunity and normal B-cell immunity.
 Lancet 1975; 1:1010.